advancedresearch/advancedresearch.github.io/blog/2022-11-26-about-the-rush-to-contemporary-philosophical-positions.md

 It is possible that merely choosing a philosphical position might disturb the philosopher’s life to a such extent that being in itself changes.
-The philosopher only has one data point and whatever the philosopher chooses to do, becomes part of the data being studied, without limited capability to compare the consequences with alternative outcomes.
+The philosopher only has one data point and whatever the philosopher chooses to do, becomes part of the data being studied, with limited capability to compare the consequences with alternative outcomes.

 However, if the philosopher treats some philosophical position as a “what if” scenario, then it becomes possible to assume something and see which consequences follow,